thomasclarke1969/documentation/quick-start/ios/what-is-layer.md

 ```

 #Authenticate
-Once you have connected to Layer, you will need to add the following code to authenticate a user.
-Please supply the current User Id.
+Once connected, the authentication process starts.
+Insert the following code and replace `INSERT_USER_ID` with a valid User Id.

 ```emphasis
 Please note, the Identity Service is only available for testing purposes and cannot be used in production applications.